mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-jobs/quickstart/index.md

 ## Concurrency policy for scheduled jobs
 If you use a schedule to start a job, you can define a concurrency policy for the job.
 A concurrency policy determines whether a new job run instance is triggered if there's already a job instance running.

 For example, assume you have a job scheduled to start every day at 3:00AM, and you have set the concurrency policy for the job set to FORBID.
-If there is an instance of that job already running at 3:00AM--either because a previously-triggered job run is still active or has been triggered manually outside of the schedule--the scheduled start time will not trigger a new job to run.
+If there is an instance of that job already running at 3:00AM - either because a previously-triggered job run is still active or has been triggered manually outside of the schedule - the scheduled start time will not trigger a new job to run.
 If there are no jobs running at the next scheduled start time, a new job instance starts and runs as scheduled.

 If you want to allow scheduled jobs to be triggered while  other instances of the same job are running, you can set the `concurrencyPolicy` to ALLOW.

-Note: A `concurrencyPolicy` set to FORBID does *not* prevent you from starting a new job instance manually - for example via the API - even if one is already running.
+Note: A `concurrencyPolicy` set to FORBID does *not* prevent you from starting a new job instance manually - for example through the API - even if one is already running.
 It only prevents a schedule to start a new job instance.

 ## MaxLaunchDelay
-The `maxLaunchDelay` is a deprecated configuration option that is not used anymore
+The `maxLaunchDelay` is a deprecated configuration option and is no longer used.

 ## Restart policy
 Per default, metronome only tries to start a job instance once - the default restart policy is NEVER.
 The alternative is to set the restart policy to ON_FAILURE, which configures metronome to restart the task until it completes successfully or the `activeDeadlineSeconds` is reached.